chrispwolf/night-tripper-platen/content/chapters/Rules for Play/core.md

 PCs regain Luck when they can spend time in safety, either at port or on board the ship.
 If a PC doesn't use any Luck for 2 weeks, they regain 1 Luck, up to their current maximum.

 ## Conditions
 Bad things happen to PCs.
 They might get drunk, or poisoned, or get a broken leg, or a chest wound.
 These are Conditions.
-Write Conditions on a PC's character card with a Severity rating, like "Nauseous 3".
-Subtract the severity of a PC's worst Condition to any throw where it is an impediment.
-For example, if a PC has the Condition "Leg Wound 2", they subtract 2 from any throws to run, jump, climb, etc.
+Write Conditions on a PC's character card, with a Severity rating, like "Nauseous".
+A condition imposes Disadvantage on any relevant throws.
+If a PC has the Condition "Broken Leg", any throws to run, jump, climb, etc are Disadvantaged.

 ## NPCs
 Non-player characters can be described by a single Skill stat, ranked 1 or higher, which they use for all throws that fall under their areas of expertise.
 The referee may flesh out more important NPCs with a specific list of skills.